 C. Special Meetings

-A special meeting for any purpose may be called by the Chairperson, by the Vice-Chairperson in the Chairperson’s absence, by a majority of the officers or by 20% of the members in good standing.
+A special meeting for any purpose may be called by the Chairperson, by the Vice-Chairperson in the Chairperson’s absence, by a majority of the officers or by 20 members in good standing.

 D. Officers Meetings

 Regular meetings of the officers shall be held at such times and places as may be designated by resolution of the officers for the purpose of conducting business on the authority assigned by these bylaws.
 All officers' meeting dates and times shall be posted on the SCWA website and members shall be notified of such meetings at least 48 hours in advance.

 Twenty members in good standing constitute a quorum for the transaction of business that is within the powers of the membership.

 At each regular or annual meeting, the presiding officer will allot an amount of time during which members shall be invited to discuss or present issues relevant to the SCWA.
 If an issue is presented that requires resolution, and it cannot be resolved in the time set aside (by the presiding officer) for the discussion of the issue, follow-up actions will be prescribed by the presiding officer.

 G. Parliamentary Procedure